 It doesn’t matter if it’s traditional outbound marketing or digital inbound content marketing you never want all of your eggs in one basket.
 You need to invest your efforts in to multiple channels and social media is one of those channels that demands your immediate attention.

 Social media is an absolute MUST for any type of business in 2020.
 Now more than ever, social media is recognized as a viable marketing tool for businesses of all kinds and owners understand it to be much more than just a community.

 According to the Social Media Examiner’s 2015 Social Media Marketing Industry Report business owners and marketers are already spending a lot more time, energy, and money then ever before on social media for their business.
 A few interesting statistics from that report:

 Social Media Marketing is no secret and it is no longer a novelty for those ‘cutting edge’ marketers.

 In 2019, 79% of the population in the United States had a social media profile.
 The average person will spend over 2 hours on social media platforms daily.Those numbers keep going up too, meaning that social media is one of the best advertising platforms out there today, particularly for brand awareness.
-Here are some great reasons why you should be promoting your business on social media.
+Here are some great reasons why you should be promoting your business and directing content strategies towards social media.